ozdemirht/generative-ai/GenAI-SDLC-1/Readme.md

     Verify Password Reset Failure
 ```

-And, generates instructions on how to run.
+And, GPT generated instructions on how to run.

 ![Folders](./assets/CGPT-Test-3.png)

 </details>